samhstn/website/infra/README.md

 To access our Route53 domain configuraion, we will need to switch roles.
 This can be done in the top right dropdown.

 Account: samhstn-base
-Role: Route53Role
+Role: SamhstnBase
-Display Name: route53 base
+Display Name: base

 For admin access to the `aws+samhstn@samhstn.com` account, we need to switch roles to: